Skip to main content

 Arguments

-Key-value pairs injected as variables before script execution.
+Key-value pairs injected as variables during the unified pipeline (after preScript, before condition evaluation).
 Arguments let you configure entities dynamically without modifying scripts.

 FieldDescription